earljay-caoile-401-advanced-javascript/hooks-todo/README.md

 ### Using the App

-- fill out form on the hokme page
+- fill out form on the home page
 - click the submit button
 - click the checkbox on tasks page showing your new ToDo task repeatedly to toggle the title
 - repeat the above 3 steps to generate a second task